PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 }
 ```

-First create an array where each entry is a 2-element array containing the country and an array of `{country,value,rank}` objects for that country.
-This can be done extracting the data objects from `chart.data` (which groups by year), flattening the array, and then regrouping by country:
+First, create an array where each entry is a 2-element array containing the country and an array of `{country,value,rank}` objects for that country.
+This can be done by extracting the data objects from `chart.data` (which groups by year), flattening the array, and then regrouping by country:

 ```js
 const allObjects = chart.data.flatMap(([,data]) => data);